gothicVI/DotFiles/README.md

 Create symlinks to the respecitve DotFiles and name them accordingly.<br>
 The only exception is `.gitconfig` which has to be copied and adapted.

+## git maintenance

+Run `git maintenance start` from one repository once and remove the local entry from `.git/config` as it's already part of the global config.

 ## vscodium
 Symlink `product.json` and `settings.json` from `~/.config/VSCodium/`<br>
 and from `~/.config/VSCodium/User/`, respectively.